Overview of qst

 This geometric picture realigns our expectations of Nature.
 In as much as those expectations reproduce the mysteries of physics, they give us intuitive access to (and geometric explanations of) their origins.
 For example, the assumption that the vacuum is a superfluid (or a BEC) automatically enables us to derive Schrödinger’s non-linear wave equation, also known as the Gross-Pitaevskii equation, from first principles.
 This offers us unprecedented ontological access to what the wave equation means and why it is written into Nature.
-Furthermore, by treating the vacuum as an acoustic metric, or a BEC, we automatically end up with an analogue for general relativity’s curved spacetime within regimes of low momenta.
-This picture also dissolves the mystery of mass generation, the question of how the Higgs boson gets its mass, because it portrays mass generation similar to the gap generation mechanism in superconductors or superfluids.
-In other words, mass become a consequence of symmetry breaking quantum vortices forming in the vacuum condensate.
+Furthermore, by treating the vacuum as an acoustic metric, we automatically end up with an analogue for general relativity’s curved spacetime within regimes of low momenta.
+This picture also dissolves the mystery of mass generation, the question of how the fundamental particles get their mass, because it portrays mass generation similar to the gap generation mechanism in superconductors or superfluids.
+In other words, mass becomes a consequence of symmetry breaking quantum vortices forming in the vacuum condensate.

 How many other mysteries can we ontologically penetrate with this model?
 To answer that question Thad Roberts, and a team of others, are currently pursuing the full set of implications of this geometry and developing its complete mathematical formulation.
 Whether or not this new model turns out to completely map Nature, it, at minimum, offers a unique and creative perspective.
-The theory paints a multi-dimensional realm, with more texture than we previously assumed, which is controlled by the laws of cause and effect.
-It gets beneath the modern formalism of quantum mechanics and posits that quantum mechanical and general relativistic effects are emergent phenomena that supervene on spacetime’s superfluid structure.
-Consequently, it explicitly reveals a Universe that is, on every level, deterministic.
+The theory paints a multi-dimensional realm, a vacuum with more texture than previously assumed, and all of the dynamics in that medium are controlled by the laws of cause and effect.
+This offers us the chance to get beneath the modern formalism of quantum mechanics by positing that the effects of quantum mechanics and general relativity are emergent phenomena that supervene on spacetime’s superfluid structure.
+Consequently, this approach explicitly reveals a Universe that is, on every level, deterministic.

-Those working on this project believe that this return to determinism has the ability to heighten our humanity by putting us in better touch with reality.
-It does this by helping us understand Nature’s structure and character, helping us intellectually penetrate the infinite cascade of our actions, and by giving us clarity of our ‘magnificent insignificance.’
-We invite you to critically explore this new perspective and hope that you will participate in the adventure of discovering Nature’s truths for yourself.
+Those working on this project are motivated by the potential this return to determinism has to put us in better touch with reality and heighten our humanity.
+The more we understand Nature’s infinitely cascading structure and its dynamics, the more we can come to grips with our ‘magnificent insignificance.’
+In the spirit of that investigation, we invite you to critically explore this new perspective and thank you for participating in the adventure of discovering Nature’s truths for yourself.

 Please note that we are acutely aware that this new theory might not turn out to accurately map Nature.
 So far, several testable predictions have fallen out of the theory, and any one of them could falsify it.
-This is part of the process a scientific investigation.
+This is part of the process of scientific investigation.
 Our desire to complete Einstein’s task moves us to explore theories that are capable of making epistemic contributions.
 In general, such efforts should be focused (in response to the constraints we are under) toward those theories with the greatest ontological potential.
-As the only candidate for the theory of quantum gravity that is intuitively accessible, quantum space theory is our pick for the theory with the greatest ontological potential.
+As the candidate for the theory of quantum gravity that offers the most intuitive accessibility, quantum space theory is our pick for the theory with the greatest ontological potential.

 All professional and constructive reviews of this work are welcome.
-Contact us with questions, comments, to get a free pdf copy of the book, or to join the research effort at qst@EinsteinsIntuition.com.
+A book on this topic, written for a general audience (of science enthusiasts) can be found here.
+(If cost is a barrier please send us a message.)
+Contact us with questions, comments, or to join the research effort at ei at EinsteinsIntuition dot com.

 The axioms of qst are:

-- The hierarchical structure of the superfluid vacuum (or BEC vacuum) mimics a perfect fractal: the familiar medium of x, y, z space is composed of a large number of “space atoms” called quanta that interactively mix about; those quanta are composed of a large number of sub-quanta and so on, ad infinitum.
-This claim of vacuum superfluidity constrains the possible states of the vacuum in accordance with energy conservation, de Broglie relations, and linearity.
+- The hierarchical structure of the superfluid vacuum is self-similar and, therefore, conforms to a perfect fractal.
+In short, the familiar medium of x, y, z space is composed of a large number of “space atoms” called quanta that dynamically mix and interact.
+Those quanta are composed of a large number of sub-quanta and the sub-quanta are composed of sub-sub-quanta and so on, ad infinitum.
+Vacuum superfluidity constrains the possible states of the vacuum in accordance with energy conservation, de Broglie relations, and linearity.
 More generally it constrains the vacuum as an acoustic metric.

-- Time is uniquely defined at each location in space (for each quantum) as the number of whole resonations each quantum undergoes.
+- Time is uniquely defined at each location in space and evolves discretely (for each quantum) as the number of whole resonations each quantum undergoes.
 As a result, the acoustic metric inherits a Newtonian time parameter and therefore exhibits the important property of stable causality.